yingl1984/covid19-latest-data/README.md

 ## Screenshots
 ### Load all the countries of the world in the dropdown list
 ![screenshot](screenshot1.png)
-### Mark the country in the map, and show the Covid-19 latest data in the information window
+### Mark the selected country in the map.
+Show the Covid-19 latest data in the information window
 ![screenshot](screenshot2.png)

 ## 4 APIs used in this app